Death Capital in the Public Service

 The amount of the death benefit is paid to the beneficiaries by the following organizations:

-• By theIrcantec: titleContent for the part of the death capital equal to 75% of the last 12 months of gross remuneration of the deceased contractor
+• By theIrcantec: titleContent for the part of the death capital equal to 75% of the last 12 months of gross remuneration of the deceased contract employee

 • Accident on duty or occupational disease